lbeverly/docs/sftd.md

 ## Description

-**sftd** runs on you servers and provides integration with ScaleFT.
+**sftd** is a deamon that runs on you servers and provides integration with ScaleFT.
 For ScaleFT Access it installs trusted CA certificates, tracks logins to the server, and manages local user accounts.

 ## Installation